Berlekamp–Massey algorithm: Description of algorithm

-C(x) is initialized to 1, L is the current number of assumed errors, and initialized to zero.
+C is initialized to 1, L is the current number of assumed errors, and initialized to zero.
 N is the total number of syndromes. n is used as the main iterator and to index the syndromes from 0 to N−1.
-B(x) is a copy of the last C(x) since L was updated and initialized to 1. b is a copy of the last discrepancy d (explained below) since L was updated and initialized to 1. m is the number of iterations since L, B(x), and b were updated and initialized to 1.
+B is a copy of the last C since L was updated and initialized to 1. b is a copy of the last discrepancy d (explained below) since L was updated and initialized to 1. m is the number of iterations since L, B, and b were updated and initialized to 1.

 Each iteration of the algorithm calculates a discrepancy d.
 At iteration k this would be: